Vision and Mission:

 BOC Pass Rate Table

-* The NATA Board of Certification exam year does not align with the traditional academic year graduation dates.
+* The National Athletic Trainers' Association (NATA) Board of Certification (BOC) exam year does not align with the traditional academic year graduation dates.
 Students are allowed to take the BOC exam prior to graduation.
 Students may be included in the exam year prior to or after their graduation.
 Therefore, the data shown is based on the BOC identified "first-time candidates" by BOC exam year.

 - Athletic training major graduates will be competent in the NATA athletic training educational competencies demonstrated by successful completion of competencies within required classes.
 (Goal 1)